-Of course, these are extreme cases but they help make an important point: Whether the tracts in the top one-third have higher rates of upward mobility on average is neither sufficient nor necessary for low income families to be moving to neighborhoods with higher upward mobility as a result of the experiment.
-19 Without making assumptions about the individual tracts that the treated families would move from and to in response to the experiment, the relevant condition to test is that none of the tracts in the bottom two-thirds can have mobility higher than the tracts in the top one-third.
-Above, we examined this, finding that if one uses a confidence level of 95%, all but 2 out of 397 tracts could be among the top one-third.
+Of course, these are extreme cases but they help make an important point: Whether the tracts estimated to be in the top one-third have higher rates of upward mobility on average is neither sufficient nor necessary for low income families to be moving to neighborhoods with higher upward mobility as a result of the experiment.15 Without making assumptions about the individual tracts that the treated families would move from and to in response to the experiment, the relevant condition to test is that none of the tracts estimated to be in the bottom two-thirds can have mobility higher than the tracts estimated to be in the top one-third.
+Above, we examined this, finding that if one uses a confidence level of 95%, no tract can be ruled out as being among the actual top one-third.
 This finding suggests that assumptions on location choices indeed are needed to be statistically confident at conventional levels, prior to the experiment, that CMTO would have a positive impact.

-18Given the realized location choices of the families in CMTO, one could in principle check or modify any assumption made.
+14Given the realized location choices of the families in CMTO, one could in principle check or modify any assumption made.
 We do not do this, however, as data on location choice are not available to us.